kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/how-learning-happens.md

 This also means that it is important to learn consistently.
 So, instead of practising your coding skills in a single 4 hour block one day per week, it is better for you to practice in four 1-hour blocks spread throughout the week.
 This consistent and routine firing of your neural pathways will make them stronger, which will ultimately make it feel less effortful.

 Another important thing to remember is that you should be practicing the skill that you want to get better at, as opposed to just taking in knowledge about that skill.
-You don't strength neural pathways for riding a bicycle by reading a book on how to ride a bicycle.
+You don't strengthen neural pathways for riding a bicycle by reading a book on how to ride a bicycle.
 You do so by actually going out and trying to ride a bicycle, over and over again.
+This idea is true for learning any new skills, includeing coding.

 One mistake students often make when studying is to just read through the material, and assume that this passive studying is helping them develop their skills.
 Instead, you should be practicing the actual skill, and getting feedback on what you can do correctly and what you can't yet do correctly.
 For example, this means that when studying for your Programming 1, focus your energy on completing the practice questions and projects, don't just read the lesson materials.